Fraciscv/programming-univbasics-3-methods-scope/README.md

 "Scope" defines where in a program a _variable_ is accessible or "visible."
 A "variable is a name that Ruby associates with data.
-For example, `dog = ""Poodle"` or `age = 32`.
+For example, `dog = "Poodle"` or `age = 32`.
 Variables hold the information we want to save and "reuse.

 But sometimes you can't access variables.
 They're said to be "invisible" or